Safecast/safecastapi/README.md

 # Cron #

-The measurements table is output nightly to CSV, see script/dump_measurements
+The measurements table is output nightly to CSV, see script/dump_measurements ... this needs to be kept in sync with the queryable CSV export via the API endpoint at /api/measurements.csv